johnchandlerburnham/johnchandlerburnham.github.io/index.md

 </p>
 -----

+Welcome to my website!

-This is a work in progress right now, and I plan on gradually adding some content, mainly focused on programming, math, philosophy and other interests of mine.
+This site is a work in progress right now.
+I plan on gradually adding some content, mainly focused on programming, math, philosophy and other interests of mine.